MY PHYSIO JOURNEY

 In 2017 I completed a Masters of Exercise Science (Strength and Conditioning) at Edith Cowan University, Perth.
 To supplement this learning I also completed a Sport Science Internship at Woodford Sport Science Consulting.
 I thoroughly enjoy applying the deep exercise knowledge gained through these studies to best help my clients, whether this be for injury rehabilitation, sporting performance or general health and wellbeing.

 As with many physiotherapists I have a large interest in sports.
-I have worked as a physiotherapist for a number of Australian Rules Football teams, the Northern Territory state netball team and with skiers and snowboarders.
+I have worked as a physiotherapist for a number of Australian Rules Football teams, club and state netball teams and with skiers and snowboarders.
 Since beginning at Move I have taken a particular interest in the treatment and prevention of running injuries.

 AWAY FROM PHYSIOTHERAPY